University of Massachusetts Medical School

 Hardy Kornfeld

 The BSL-3 Core Lab is a campus-wide facility for in vitro experimentation with hazardous pathogens.
 It is a self-contained laboratory with space and equipment to handle hazardous pathogens with BSL-3 containment as described in the CDC/NIH publication “Biosafety in Microbiological and Biomedical Laboratoriesâ€.
 The lab has been specifically approved by the USDA and CDC for research airborne viruses such as the Hong Kong chicken flu, and for select agent research.
-The laboratory currently has five class II biosafety cabinets, one class III pass-through glove box, biological and microbiological incubators, freezers, centrifuges, a fluorescence plate reader, a spectrophotometer and microscopes.
-A renovation project planned to commence in 2009 will approximately double the area of the laboratory, providing space for ten class II biosafety cabinets and doubling the capacity of incubators and freezers.
+The laboratory currently has 17 class II biosafety cabinets, biological and microbiological incubators, freezers, centrifuges, a fluorescence plate reader, a spectrophotometer, microscopes, Seahorse Cell Analyzer.
+A renovation project planned to commence in 2023 will replace existing Autoclaves and update security and equipment monitoring systems.
+Core also has another BSL3 lab which has 4 class II biosafety cabinets.
+In addition to incubators, centrifuge and freezer, this lab also houses 10X controller and Cell sorter.

 The BSL-3 Core Laboratory at UMass Medical School is available for use by researchers who are not affiliated with the school.
 Contact the laboratory director (Dr. Kornfeld) with inquiries.